Carla Hall: Top Chef

-Hall's big break came in 2008, when she was selected to be a contestant on the fifth season of Top Chef.
-In the beginning, she was in the middle in most episodes, but was in the top for the Thanksgiving challenge.
+Hall's big break came in 2008, when she was selected to be a contestant on Top Chef: New York.
+In the beginning, her dishes finished somewhere in the middle in most episodes, but she had the top-rated dish for the Thanksgiving challenge.
 After Episode 10, she wowed the judges with her crawfish gumbo, going on to win Super Bowl XLIII tickets for this victory.
 After this, she won two more challenges and was in the top for several others.
 Most notably, she impressed Jacques Pépin, who said he could "die happy" after eating her fresh peas, and Emeril Lagasse, who said he loved her gumbo.
 However, in the final challenge in New Orleans, she and Stefan Richter ended as runners-up to champion Hosea Rosenberg.

 On the show, Hall gained popularity for her personality, although she did not win Fan Favorite in her season.
 She became known for her call-and-response catch phrase "Hootie Hoo!", a tradition she and her husband had whenever trying to locate one another in public.
 Hall also became known on Top Chef for her philosophy of "cooking with love", which she defined as putting one's own care and warmth into food.
 She believes that if one is happy and calm while cooking, then this will show in the food, making it much better, whereas if one feels otherwise, it will degrade their cuisine.
-For this reason, she says that, “If you’re not in a good mood, the only thing you should make is a reservation."
+For this reason, she says that, “If you're not in a good mood, the only thing you should make is a reservation."

 Hall was part of the cast of Top Chef: All-Stars, the eighth season of the show, which consisted of participants from past seasons.
 She performed well in this season, which included demonstrating her chicken pot pie recipe on Late Night with Jimmy Fallon.
 Hall finished fifth overall in the competition, but was awarded "Fan Favorite" for the season by viewers of the show, which included beating out Fabio Viviani, who was voted Fan Favorite over Hall when they both appeared in Season 5.

 The Chew

-Since the first show that aired on September 26, 2011, Hall has been one of 5 cohosts on The Chew, a one-hour show on ABC centered on food from all angles.
+Since the first show that aired on September 26, 2011, Hall had been one of the five co-hosts on The Chew, a one-hour show on ABC centered on food from all angles.
 The show replaced All My Children.
-Hall remained a cohost of the show until its cancellation in spring 2018.
+Hall remained a cohost of the show until its cancellation in 2018.